dalmiavaibhav/Object-detection-using-Tensorflow/README.md

    # Troubleshooting

-   1. You might face very slow inference speed on videos if you follow the official instructions of implementation of tensorflow object      detection API (https://github.com/tensorflow/models/tree/master/research/object_detection). this is because that code is creating tensorflow session each time the camera captures a frame and which makes imference very slow.
+   1. You might face very slow inference speed on videos if you follow the official instructions of implementation of tensorflow object      detection API (https://github.com/tensorflow/models/tree/master/research/object_detection). this is because that code is creating tensorflow session each time the camera captures a frame and which makes inference very slow.

    Read this issue to understand it better (https://github.com/tensorflow/models/issues/3969)

-   To further increase inference speed refer to this issue
+   To further increase inference speed, refer to this issue

    (https://github.com/tensorflow/models/issues/3270)